 So, what about the lighting trends in materials and styles for fixtures and fittings?

 One idea to consider when renovating and retrofitting lighting into a house is this idea of non-hard wired wall lights.
 Styles of wall lights with external wiring that are connected to a standard socket have exploded over recent years as a quick fix for people who want to improve their lighting scheme, but don't want the expense (or mess and hassle) of re-working circuits and making channels into the walls.
 Simply fix to the wall, then plug in your light and you're good to go.

 This can be a particularly good bedroom lighting idea, as you'll have bedside tables which help to obscure the slightly messier area when you need to plug these lights in.

-One downside is you won't be able to control these lights from a switch like the main lights, but by teaming them up with one of the best smart plugs, you can create a smart lighting scheme that utilises all your wired-in and plug-dependent lighting in one place.
+One downside is you won't be able to control these lights from a switch like the main lights, but by teaming them up with a smart plug, you can create a smart lighting scheme that utilises all your wired-in and plug-dependent lighting in one place.

-Maximalist lighting is in, and over-sized and highly decorative pendant lights and chandeliers are set to continue to be a big trend in 2022.
+Maximalist lighting is most certainly still in, and over-sized and highly decorative pendant lights and chandeliers are set to continue to be a big trend in 2024.
 While ornate chandeliers with lots of arms are set to be a lighting trend that endures, look towards bold round designs as the next big thing in lighting styles.

-Another great option for expanding your lighting scheme while working with these existing lighting set-up, portable, rechargeable lamps had a complete glow up in 2022, with new styles suited for use indoors being developed by brands including Pooky (opens in new tab).
+Another great option for expanding your lighting scheme while working with the existing lighting set-up, portable, rechargeable lamps were a new trend that emerged last year and is set to continue.